re4ldev/arch-laptop/README.md

 7. Live environment SSH access setup.
 8. Live environment boot mode verification.
 9. Live environment system clock update.
+10. Wipe out the disk.
-10. Partition the disks.
+11. Partition the disks.
-11. Setup an encryption on the main partition.
+12. Setup an encryption on the main partition.
-12. Format disk partitions.
+13. Format disk partitions.
-13. Create btrfs subvolumes.
+14. Create btrfs subvolumes.
-14. Mount the subvolumes.
+15. Mount the subvolumes.
-15. Select the mirrors.
+16. Select the mirrors.
-16. Install essential packages with pacstrap.
+17. Install essential packages with pacstrap.
-17. Generate fstab.
+18. Generate fstab.
-18. Chroot into the new system.
+19. Chroot into the new system.
-19. Set a timezone.
+20. Set a timezone.
-20. Set locale.
+21. Set locale.
-21. Set up the network.
+22. Set up the network.
-22. Set root password.
+23. Set root password.
-23. Set initramfs.
+24. Set initramfs.
-24. Install bootloader.
+25. Install bootloader.
-25. Boot into a newly installed system.
+26. Boot into a newly installed system.

 ## 1. Acquire an installation image ##
 The updated list of mirrors can be found on [Arch Linux download page](https://archlinux.org/download).
 Download Arch Linux image (.iso) from preferred mirror, and the corresponding PGP signature file (.iso.sig) from Arch Linux download page directly.\